-- The Stroubles Ridge Project, creating new homeownership opportunities with long-term affordability through the development of a new Community Land Trust. - Scattered site homeownership opportunities through the new Community Land Trust - Housing Resiliency Grants of approximately \$5,000 to assist homeowners with critical home repairs - 2) Prevent and End Homelessness: The Town of Blacksburg will invest CDBG Public Service funds to support homelessness services provided by two local non-profits, New River Community Action and the Women's Resource Center of the New River Valley. - 3) Support Non-Homeless Special Needs: Assistance will support the provision of quality child care at Valley Interfaith Child Care Center for LMI working families in Blacksburg.
+- The Legacy on Main Project - The Merrimac Project, creating new homeownership opportunities with long-term affordability through the development of a new Community Land Trust. - Scattered site homeownership opportunities through the new Community Land Trust - Housing Resiliency Grants of up to \$5,000 to assist homeowners with critical home repairs - 2) Prevent and End Homelessness: The Town of Blacksburg will invest CDBG Public Service funds to support homelessness services provided by two local non-profits, New River Community Action and the Women's Resource Center of the New River Valley. - 3) Support Non-Homeless Special Needs: Assistance will support the provision of quality child care at Valley Interfaith Child Care Center for LMI working families in Blacksburg.
 Community Gardening opportunities for LMI families will be supported through three local gardens operated by the non-profit Live, Work, Eat Grow.